dhirpalshah/projects/menu/README.md

 kind of a cool way to test a bunch of edge cases on a function without having to think too hard.

+there's also a super boring makefile just because.